UndeadNacho/welcome-to-big-data/TeamSpecific/BigData/02.BasicArchitecture/README.md

 - Querying

 ## Thumb rules and best practices
-- Concept of threeplication (3plic8)
+- Concept of data replication
+- Erasure coding
 - Quorums and split-brain prevention
 - Knowing your limits
 - Organization in your organization